exasol/advanced-analytics-framework/doc/user_guide/proxies.md

 * Provides a reference enabling using the object, i.e. its name incl. the database schema or the path in the BucketFS
 * Ensures the object is removed when leaving the current scope, e.g. the Query Handler.

-All Object Proxies are derived from class `exasol.analytics.query_handler.context.proxy.object_proxy.ObjectProxy`:
+All Object Proxies are derived from class `exasol.analytics.query.handler.context.proxy.object_proxy.ObjectProxy`:
 * `BucketFSLocationProxy` encapsulates a location in the BucketFS
 * `DBObjectNameProxy` encapsulates a database object, e.g. a table